-The Jerome F. McAndrews, D.C., Memorial Research Fund was created by the NCMIC Foundation to honor Dr. McAndrews’ longtime support of the scientific and practical advancement of the study of chiropractic.
+The George P. and Jerome F. McAndrews Memorial Research Fund Award was created by the NCMIC Foundation to honor the McAndrews brothers’ longtime support of the scientific and practical advancement of the study of chiropractic.
 It provides an award to a worthy research recipient who has demonstrated exceptional ability to:

 Past recipients of the McAndrews’ Award: